Code-Institute-Submissions/5km-parks-MP2/README.md

 A prompt will appear on the map canvas informing the user and inviting them to reload the page.

 If a user attempts to use a map control without a map present, they will also receive a notificaton.
 But will still be able to use non map dependant functions such as dark mode.

+#### User feedback
+Distance in title updates with user radius selection.
+As does the 'black' colour choice, which changes to white when dark mode is enabled.

 ## Technologies